siva-subramaniam-raju/Testing-host/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Easy Ranch - Innova8s Pte Ltd.

 ## Support